[Guest Post] Am I Ready to Have Sex? Questions to Ask Yourself by Tina Evans

 How Ethical Porn Can Enhance Your Sex Life

-Despite what naysayers might say about it, I believe that porn can be an extremely healthy and positive addition to your sex life, whether you’re single or partnered.
+Despite what naysayers might say about it, I believe that porn can be a healthy and positive addition to your sex life, whether you’re single or partnered.
 When you make a point of consuming ethical porn, you can feel good about your viewing habits.

 Here are three ways ethical porn can enhance your sex life.